Zaishui Art Museum

 SCIENTIFIC INSIGHT

 For example: a fertilizer shortage can lead to crop disease, which reduces yields and pushes prices higher.
-Then, speculation companies hold back supply, waiting for prices to rise even more—creating an artificial shortage.
+Then, speculation companies hold back supply, waiting for prices to rise even more, creating an artificial shortage.
+One disruption accelerates the next, moving through the chain with a momentum that is difficult to interrupt.

 With special thanks to